kcoop610/diabetes-diagnostic-classification-model/README.md

 <img src='./images/svm_coefs.jpg'>

+## Recommendations:

+The model as-is can be used to target outreach, advertisement, and investment in preventative care, social determinants of health, health & wellness, and health literacy programs.

+Recommendations:
+- Target older or aging populations.
+    - Per the CDC, Type 2 diabetes most often develops in people over age 45.
+The model observed a similar pattern.

+- Target individuals with rising BMI, waist circumference, and average heart rates.
+    - Observing a rise in these 3 body measurements may be a good indicator of a person’s rising risk of diabetes.

+- Consult with subject matter experts before using sensitive information such as race to target populations.
+    - While this should not be considered a causal relationship, the model observed that black individuals are more likely to have diabetes and white individuals are less likely to have diabetes.
+There are many underlying factors not captured in this analysis that may be more direct predictors

+**This model should not be used in place of physician advice and care plans.**

 ## Model Limitations:

 - Coefficients represent observed relationships of a relatively small sample and should not be considered causal.
 There are countless factors that influence a person's health such as family history, living environment, and many more.